June 7, 2026

 ruddy turnstone (flying over beach with oyster shells)

-Authors' Note: Ruddy turnstones, sparrow-sized shorebirds, are intrepid and accomplished migrators, with a rigorous annual pole-to-pole itinerary.
+Authors' Note: Ruddy turnstones, sparrow-sized shorebirds, despite their tiny size, are intrepid and accomplished migrators, with a rigorous annual pole-to-pole itinerary.
 For a few years now, I have seen them in late May on the same small strip of beach near a harborside boardwalk in the Carolina lowcountry.
 They seem consumed, when there in groups of a dozen or so, not with global travel issues, but rather with mundane considerations such as which individual can claim rights to a small hole dug in the sand.

 You can review an illustrated poem about these shorebirds in general HERE, and one about ruddy turnstones in particular HERE.